-20 Electricity rate values are a combined price for residential, commercial and industrial and was converted to 2018 dollars.
-Page 27 - 30; https://files.ontario.ca/books/ltep2017_0.pdf
+20 Electricity rate values are a combined price for residential, commercial and industrial and was converted to 2020 dollars.
+Page 27 - 30; To access the 2017 LTEP, copy and paste https://files.ontario.ca/books/ltep2017_0.pdf into a browser.
+Conservation & Demand Management Energy Efficiency Cost Effectiveness Guide, May 2022 | Public